JoeMille/app-1/README.md

 * Beneath the repository name, click on the "Clone" option, which will open a new Gitpod workspace.
 * Inside your terminal, type "git clone", add the Coastal Chef URL and Press Enter.

 ## Summary

-Although the syllabus for this project to most students could be described as novice, the second installment of Milestone Projects comes after numerous attempts and fails due to extenuating circumstances.
-The hope and design behind the Head Set meditation application is not just to provider the user with a simple, easy-to-operate meditation timer; the main intent is to provide working understanding of the HTML CSS and mainly, Javascript, code used throughout.
+The hope and design behind the Head Set meditation application is not just to provide the user with a simple, easy-to-operate meditation timer; the main intent is to provide working understanding of the HTML CSS and mainly, Javascript, code used throughout.
 After much trial and failure, and tremendous amounts of repeating lessons and tutorials the Head Set meditation app functions and views as intended across all computing set ups and hopefully demonstrates an understanding of the Javascript concepts it embodies.
 ![Screenshot](-timer-function.png)

 with the final product, hopefully quite far from where the project began.